 Understanding your employment status

-‘Employment status’ means whether you are an ‘employee’ or are ‘self-employed’.
+‘Employment status’ is whether you are an ‘employee’ or are ‘self-employed’.

-In most cases it will be clear whether you are employed or self-employed.
-However, it may not always be obvious, and you may be classed incorrectly as being self-employed or an independent contractor.
-This has tax and PRSI implications and can affect your social welfare and employment rights.
+In most cases, it will be clear whether you are employed or self-employed.
+In some situations, it can be less clear.
+Being incorrectly classified as being self-employed or an independent contractor can have consequences for your tax, PRSI, social welfare and employment rights.

-- Written or verbal agreements between you and the business that pays you
+- Agreements: Written or verbal agreements with the business that pays you

-You are an employee if you are categorised as being engaged on the basis of a ‘contract of service’ (an employment contract).
-See ‘Am I an employee?’ below.
+You are an employee if you have a ‘contract of service’ (an employment contract).

 Am I an employee?

-- Your employer controls how, when and where your work is done
+- Your employer controls how, when and where you work

-- Your contract says you have to do the work yourself and you cannot pass it onto someone else
+- Your contract says you must do the work yourself and you cannot pass it on to someone else

-- Your contract sets out specific hours and amounts of work
+- Your contract sets out specific work hours and amounts

 - You are paid a fixed wage

-- You pay tax though the PAYE system
+- You pay tax through the PAYE system

 You can read more about the different types of employees, including part-time, casual, seasonal, fixed-term, agency and young workers.